agustipc/technical_test_crud_items/README.md

 | ⚙️  | `dev` or `start` | Starts local dev server at `localhost:3000`.  |
 | ⚙️  | `build`          | Build your production site to `./dist/`.      |
 | ⚙️  | `preview`        | Preview your build locally, before deploying. |

+## Desition Making

+- The initial idea was to use actions and the "zod" library for the form handling and validation, but the requirements of the task specified the use of React Hooks, so I decided to use the "useForm" custom hook to manage the state of the form and the validation.

+- For the validation of errors, I decided to use "null" when no error is present and a string when there is an error for the clarity of the state making it easier to understand that no error is present when the value is null.

+- Use of a context to manage the state of the items and the selected item.
+With that, I have an easy way to update and access the state of the items and the selected item.

+## Things to improve

+As there is no much time to work on this project, there are some things that could be improved:

+- Check if we want another type of input for the description
+- Review code to identify reusable patterns and extract them to components for example the form input.
+- Add a confirmation modal
+- Use of localStorage or a database to store the items
+- Internationalization